datasciencecampus/terraform-template/README.md

 # terraform-template
-A starter template for creating reusable Terraform modules with best practices built in.
+A starter template for creating reusable Terraform repos with best practices built in.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements